AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/notifications.md

 ![Notification subscriptions](assets/notifications-subscriptions.png)

-By default, you will receive all notifications for all products.
-Click on **Customize** next to a product to define the types of notifications you receive for that product.
+By default, you will receive all notifications for all products both in the application and via email.
+Click on the chevron next to a product name reveal the detailed options and define the types of notifications you receive for that product.
+Or check or uncheck the options at the product level to select/deselect all options for the product.

 ![Notification subscription customization](assets/notifications-subscriptions-customize.png)